isabella232/journeys.en/help/using/building-journeys/journeyactioncampaign.md

 Two categories are available: **Address** and **Personalization Data**.

 You can easily define where to retrieve the **Address** or the **Personalization Data** using the interface.
 You can browse through events and available data source’s fields.
 You can also use the advanced expression editor for more advanced use cases such as using a data source that requires the passing of parameters or performing manipulations.
-See [Building advanced conditions](../expression/expressionadvanced.md#concept_uyj_trt_52b).
+See [Using the advanced expression editor](../expression/expressionadvanced.md#concept_uyj_trt_52b).

 **Address**